 S10 vs G8: What's the difference in price?

-The LG G8 ThinQ is reported to cost around £700, which if all details are true, would put it between the S10e and standard S10 models.
+The LG G8 ThinQ is reported to cost around £700, though LG has yet to confirm this.
+If true, it would put the G8 ThinQ between the S10e and standard S10 models.

 - S10 range: Punch-hole front camera, bezel-less display